 Because things are so fluid during a crisis, McKinsey recommends conducting spend analysis more often.
 So if you used to conduct spend analysis every quarter, it might be a good idea to start doing it every week.
 Or even every day, for areas that are material and volatile – your supply chain, for example.
 This will allow you to be more proactive and flexible.

 The challenge is that, to be able to conduct effective spend analysis this frequently, you need access to accurate data.
 And, in a world where many businesses rely on manual processes and 73% mistrust their financial data, that’s easier said than done.

 Finance automation tools like Soldo can make spend analysis easier by giving you access to accurate, to-the-minute data when you need it.

 Instead of having to collect your data manually – by reconciling credit card statements or processing expense reports, for instance – every transaction is recorded automatically as it happens.

 This means the prep work has been done for you: log on to the dashboard and you have a snapshot of your business’ financial health at any point in time which you can use as the basis for your analysis.

-Soldo can also tag transactions by user, merchant, expense category, expense centre (a wallet that allows you to ring-fence team or project funds), or custom accounting or nominal codes
+Soldo can also tag transactions by user, merchant, expense category, company card (a card that allows you to ring-fence team or project funds), or custom accounting or nominal codes.